What is vacation pay?

 New Brunswick and Nova Scotia

-Employees in these regions earn a 4% vacation pay for their first eight years of employment.
+Employees in these regions earn 4% vacation pay for their first eight years of employment.
 The amount increases to 6% after that.
-The law mandates employers should guarantee two weeks of vacation time for the first eight years.
+The law mandates that employers should guarantee two weeks of vacation time for the first eight years.

 Prince Edward Island